ubinexus/sonic-utilities/doc/Command-Reference.md

 - Usage:
   ```
-  config qos update --ports <port>[,port] [--force]
+  config qos reload --ports <port>[,port]
   ```

 - Example:
   ```
-  admin@sonic:~$ sudo config qos update --ports Ethernet0,Ethernet4
+  admin@sonic:~$ sudo config qos reload --ports Ethernet0,Ethernet4

   In this example, it updates the QoS configuration on port Ethernet0 and Ethernet4 to default.
-  If there was QoS configuration on the ports, the command will list all the tables containing QoS configuration and exit.
-The output can be like this:
+  If there was QoS configuration on the ports, the command will clear the existing QoS configuration on the port and reload to default.
-  Buffer or QoS configuration already exist on ports Ethernet0,Ethernet4 in tables ['BUFFER_PG', 'BUFFER_QUEUE'], use "--force" to force update

-  admin@sonic:~$ sudo config qos update --ports Ethernet0,Ethernet4 --force

-  In this example, it updates the QoS configuration on port Ethernet0 and Ethernet4 to default even there was QoS configuration on the ports.
   ```

 Go Back To [Beginning of the document](#) or [Beginning of this section](#qos)